BMC Part Nine: Cost Structure

 We also need to understand which costs are fixed, and which costs are variable.

-These startup costs are the initial hurdle; items and services that are necessary to begin trading, but then don’t reoccur for many years.
+Startup costs are an initial hurdle; items and services that are necessary to begin trading, but then last for many years.

-However, for a startup you’re better off renting/borrowing/bluffing your way through, as this shrinks the risk and cost of trialling a new venture.
+For a startup, you’re better off renting/borrowing/bluffing your way through, as this shrinks the risk and cost of trialling a new venture.

 These are the purchases that cost a flat rate, no matter how much (or how little) you use them.